 Naturally, I picked the second option.
 I hated the idea of bugging Pauly again, but this was an opportunity to redo my audio and text story.
 But three minutes of audio means I would need more photos.
 It would look silly to have Pauly in four different outfits (two practices and two shows), so I made the near-heartbreaking decision to start over with my pictures.
 I developed an odd attachment to them.
 I'm not sure, maybe it was the six hours I spent acquiring them.
 There's a chance I looked over that picture album a few times on my computer.
 My own form of mourning.
 But, for journalism's sake, I decided to start over on everything.
 That's right, everything.

 After taking probably close to 200 pictures, I interviewed Pauly again.
 I'm not sure if I just understand the dynamics of Pauly and the group better, my journalism skills just have improved, but I got much better audio for my story.
 Pauly gave me such a wonderful kicker quote to use for my story, and I spent the rest of the night geeking out about how wonderful that quote was.
-You know you belong in journalism when you obsess over how wonderful a quote is.
+You know you belong in journalism when you obsess about how wonderful a quote is.

 After gathering all my information, it was time to edit.
 And boy, did I edit obsessively.
 This was my first solo attempt at editing audio.
 I downloaded a free trial of Final Cut Pro X to use.
 I expected learning to use that program would be impossible.
 After a few tries with it, I got the hang of it.
 I even had fun with it.
 One of my friends would make fun of me for repeatedly watching my video on Final Cut Pro X, and constantly finding tiny portions of pictures or audio to edit.